Polistes annularis: Etymology

-The genus name Polistes is most likely derived from the Greek polistes (πολιστης) which is translated as “founder of a city”.
+The genus name Polistes is most likely derived from the Greek polistēs (πολιστής) which is translated as “founder of a city”.
 The specific epithet comes from the Latin word ānnulāris, an alternate spelling of ānulāris.
 The root word ānnulus is a noun, meaning 'ring', and -ālis is a suffix that modifies a noun into an adjective.
 Together, the word ānulāris means "ringed", "ring-shaped", or "annular".

 Description and identification

-P. annularis, as a member of the subgenus Polistes (Aphanilopterus), has a narrow first metasomal segment and bright orange antennal segments.
+Polistes annularis, as a member of the subgenus Polistes (Aphanilopterus), has a narrow first metasomal segment and bright orange antennal segments.
 Within its range of the eastern United States, these traits are shared with its allies P. exclamans and P. bahamensis.
 The coloration of P. annularis typically includes a ferruginous (rust-red) head and thorax and a mostly black abdomen with a single, prominent yellow ring and the end of the first segment.
 There is geographical variation in coloration between northern and southern populations.
 In the north, the thorax of P. annularis has ferruginous (rust-red) markings on a predominantly black background, while in the south, the thorax is mostly ferruginous, with black markings.
 The legs also vary from black to ferruginous.
 In terms of size, the fore wings are 18.5–23.5 mm long in females, and 17.5–19.5 mm long in males.

-P. annularis can be separated from darker members of P. bahamensis, a species only overlapping from Florida to Louisiana and North Carolina, by the lack of yellow markings on its mesopleuron, less developed yellow markings on the mesosoma, and the lack of additional apical yellow bands on the tergum.
+Polistes annularis can be separated from darker members of P. bahamensis, a species only overlapping from Florida to Louisiana and North Carolina, by the lack of yellow markings on its mesopleuron, less developed yellow markings on the mesosoma, and the lack of additional apical yellow bands on the tergum.
 Similarly colored members of the subgenus Fuscopolistes, including P. metricus and darker forms of P. fuscatus, can readily be separated by the lack of contrasting orange antennal tips and the wider first metasomal segment.